-Our intensive test procedures are carried out on a Hydra network comprised of HP ProCurve switches and our own hardware.
-This repeated testing and the thousands of hours of use in the field, mean that we can be confident that we are providing a robust system using this type of Gigabit switch.
+Our intensive test procedures are carried out on a Hydra network comprised of third party switches and our own hardware.
+This repeated testing and the thousands of hours of use in the field, mean that we can be confident that we are providing a robust system using known types of Gigabit switches.

-Although other makes of Gigabit switch are designed to the same Ethernet standards as HP ProCurve switches, there may be slight differences in how they work internally, which has led to incompatibilities with our system.
+Although there are hundreds of Gigabit switches designed to the same Ethernet standards as the switches we supply, there may be slight differences in how they work internally, which has led to incompatibilities with our system.

-It is for this reason that Calrec do not warrant our products for any Hydra network problem unless the HP ProCurve switches we recommend are used.
+It is for this reason that Calrec do not warrant our products for any Hydra network problem unless the switches we recommend are used.